 Planet Dailies: This coffee shop has a huge menu, but it's still just a coffee shop, and more expensive than most.
 Still, if you have a big group with a lot of different preferences, probably everyone can fill their bellies.

-Spice Market Buffet: This is a very good buffet, and right up there with Bellagio, Paris and Wynn.
-Genuine prime rib, peeled shrimp, crab legs, sushi (with ass-kicking wasabe) fill out the seafood area.
-There is rack of lamb, dim sum, and some real middle-eastern dishes like Tabboulleh and tart black olives.
-For dessert, the pastries are hard to beat, and that's in addition to the bread pudding and peach cobbler for the American traditionalists.
-The big hit is dessert crepes made to order.
+Spice Market Buffet: This is a good buffet.
+You'll find prime rib and the usual stuff.
+Plus, there may be rack of lamb, dim sum, and some real middle-eastern dishes like Tabboulleh and tart black olives.
+For dessert, the pastries are hard to beat.
 Oh, the fresh fruit has us drooling as we write this.
 Oh, wait, sorry, that's our medication.
-One bad feature to the buffet is that it's not laid out well and waits can be long for some food areas.
+Waits can be long for some food areas.

 Strip House: This fancy steakhouse serves up good meat in a somewhat overdone room.
 By overdne, we mean the photos of partially clad showgirls that give the joint its name.
 You're sort of paying for more than just the meat when you eat here.
-Like we said, the meat's good, but the room is overpriced.
+Like we said though, the meat's good.

 Yolos: Come for the 13-foot margarita fountain, stay for, well, um, you don't have to stay.
-This Mexican restaurant offers pretty basic food, like chicken quesadilla, taquitos, tacos, enchiladas.
+This Mexican restaurant offers pretty basic food, like chicken quesadilla, taquitos, tacos, enchiladas, filet mignon and mahi mahi.
 It's all pretty solid, just not adventurous.
 Prices are generally reasonable.

 Peepshow: A topless production show with a live band and the promise of lots of sexy numbers from the numerous dancers.
 The story is some nonsense about a scantily-clad fairy type helping a meek office worker discover her sexuality, select a mate and user her "power" through naughty interpretations of fairy tales.
-There is suggestive nudity and a plan to rotate the stars at the top of the bill (although, those stars won't always take off their tops... but they may).
+It stars Holly Madison from the "Girls Next Door".

 Performing Arts Center: A 7,000 seat theater, with good sound and a nice layout, but at 7,000 seats it's sure to be an impersonal experience.
 If you dig arena rock shows, like Moody Blues or the Jonas Brothers this is about as good as the any other big venue.

-Number of TVs: Thirty-three medium-sized plasmas fill this small space.
-There are two bigger ones as well.
+Number of TVs: Twenty-eight medium-sized flat screens fill this small space.
+There are two bigger ones as well, but they aren't huge.
 They split the TVs up about half for sports and half for racing.

-Number of Seats: About 75 decent leather lounger type seats are spread out in front of the TVs.
-If you're some sort of hot shot, you can sit on couches in the VIP area.
+Number of Seats: About 48 decent leather lounger type seats are spread out in front of the TVs.
+If you're some sort of hot shot, you can sit on sofas in the VIP area.
 La-di-da.

 How Many Betting Windows?
 Five, with electronic signboards.